 - Salary sacrificed contributions

 - Voluntary contributions to your GESB Super for which you have claimed an income tax deduction

-The amount that you can split with your spouse each year usually depends on the amount and type of contributions made to your super fund in the previous financial year.
+The amount that you can split with your partner each year usually depends on the amount and type of contributions made to your super fund in the previous financial year.

-- West State Super - you can split 100% of your employer contributions (including salary sacrifice), provided the amount to be split does not exceed your concessional contributions cap for that year
+You can split 100% of your employer contributions (including salary sacrifice), provided the amount to be split does not exceed the concessional contributions cap1 for that year.

 Which contributions can’t be split?

 Not all types of contributions can be split.
 You can’t split:

 - Non-concessional contributions, such as voluntary after-tax contributions

 - Amounts that have been rolled over from another fund or transferred from a foreign super fund